TrevorPilley/phone-number-parser/README.md

 - The `IsDataOnly` property is not currently set for Ireland mobile numbers.
 - Sets the `IsFreephone` property for non-geographical phone numbers which are freephone numbers (e.g. 0800).

+### Isle of Man

+- 01 and 07 numbers are supported.
+- 01 numbers are geographically assigned so the geographic area is included.
+- The `IsDataOnly`, `IsPager` and `IsVirtual` properties are not currently set for Isle of Man mobile numbers.

 ### Italy

 - 0, 3 and 8 numbers are supported
 - 0 numbers are geographically assigned so the geographic area is included.
 - The `IsDataOnly`, `IsPager` and `IsVirtual` properties are not currently set for Italy mobile numbers.
 - Sets the `IsFreephone` property for non-geographical phone numbers which are freephone numbers (e.g. 800 and 803).

+### Jersey

+- 01 and 07 numbers are supported.
+- 01 numbers are geographically assigned so the geographic area is included.
+- The `IsDataOnly`, `IsPager` and `IsVirtual` properties are not currently set for Jersey mobile numbers.

 ### Spain